Family Education Rights and Privacy Act (FERPA)

 Download PDFThe Family Education Rights and Privacy Act of 1974 (FERPA), is a federal law that protects the privacy of learner education records.
 Learners have specific, protected rights pertaining to the release of such records, and FERPA requires that institutions adhere strictly to these guidelines.

 Under FERPA, learners have the right to know about the purpose, content, and location of information kept as part of their educational records.
-They also have the right to expect that information in their educational records will be kept confidential unless they give permission to the school to disclose such information.
+They also have the right to expect that information in their educational records will be kept confidential unless they permit the College to disclose such information.

 Educational records are defined as records that directly relate to a learner and are maintained by an educational agency or institution or by a third party acting on behalf of that institution.
 Such records may include written documents (including advising folders), computer media, video or audio tapes, CDs, film, photographs, or any other record that contains personally identifiable information that is directly related to the learner such as learner files, learner system databases, and learner projects.